 While a lot of corporate and civil society organisations are doing some wonderful work in the education sector, it will be interesting to know how they identify with the draft policy, he added.

 It will also be interesting to know about the issues or changes the corporate and the civil society want to see in the final policy for a greater participation, Kumar further said.

 Acclaimed educationist Dr. Harivansh Chaturvedi, Director at Birla Institute of Management Technology (BIMTECH) will inaugurate the Dialogue.

-Among the participants,; Nidhi Pundhir, Director at HCL Foundation; Praveen Karn, CSR head at Spark Minda Group; Raju Sharma, CSR director at IndiGo, and Suresh Reddy, Director & Lead CSR at SRS Foundation are joining the conversation.
+Among the participants,; Nidhi Pundhir, Director at HCL Foundation; Praveen Karn, CSR head at Spark Minda Group; and Suresh Reddy, Director & Lead CSR at SRS Foundation are joining the conversation.

-Pankaj Agarwal, Founder and Chief Executive Officer (CEO) of TagHive and Ashutosh Pandit, CEO at Stem learning will also be likely present during the event.
-TagHive and Stem Learning are smart learning solution providers working on various education initiatives in India.
+Ashutosh Pandit, CEO at Stem learning will also be likely present during the event.
+Stem Learning is a smart learning solution providers working on various education initiatives in India.